SER516-S19/project2/Team_69/README.md

 3. Come back to the Login page using http://localhost:8080/project2 .

 4. Go to student page to view and take the Quiz.
-Use the Student's credentials to login.
+Use the Student's credentials to login..
     name: abc.com
     pass : 12345